 Students whose GPA from the final two years of coursework does not reflect their aptitude for graduate work may choose to submit a GMAT test score for consideration in the admission process.
 The department may consider applicants who show significant promise but do not specifically meet all of these criteria.

-Transfer of up to 9 hours credit is allowed toward the MBA program from the MBA program at an accredited graduate school.
-Transferability of credits earned at this institution and transferred to another is at the discretion of the receiving institution.
+Transfer of up to 9 hours credit is allowed toward the MBA program from an MBA program at an accredited graduate school.
 Consult the registrar's office for information on eligibility of transfer credit.